Chance0126/Fiji_SG_Analysis_Macro/README.md

 StarDist and LabKit (and their dependencies) are required Fiji plugins.
 The macro will warn if you are missing any.

-The Cellpose SAM model and LabKit classifiers are also required, but are included in the macro folder.
-Do not delete them.
+The Cellpose SAM model and LabKit classifiers are also required.
+The CPSAM model is too large (~500 Mb) and cannot be hosted on GitHub.
+You can download it from the following DOI: 10.5281/zenodo.19752627

+Move the CPSAM model into the macro folder, and it will work.

 TROUBLESHOOTING KNOWN ISSUES: